FoundationDB/fdb-kubernetes-operator/docs/design/thee_datahall.md

 ## Metadata

 * Authors: @johscheuer
-* Created: 2020-07-05
+* Created: 2021-07-05
-* Updated: 2020-07-05
+* Updated: 2021-11-13

 ## Background

-Many Cloud Provder offer regional Kubernetes clusters that are span across multiple avalability zones (AZ).
+Many Cloud Provider offer regional Kubernetes clusters that span across multiple availability zones (AZ).
-An avalability zone is an isolated zone in a region and offers users the ability ro create systems that run atop of these failure domains.
+An availability zone is an isolated zone in a region and offers users the ability to create systems that run atop of these failure domains.
 For on-premise clusters this could be a rack, a datahall or a data center.
-The current implementation of the operator only supports either single FoundationDB clusters with the redundancy modes `single`, `dobule`, `triple` or HA clusters span across multiple Kubernetes clusters.
+The current implementation of the operator only supports either single FoundationDB clusters with the redundancy modes `single`, `double`, `triple` or HA clusters span across multiple Kubernetes clusters.
-FoundationDB offers the redundnacy mode [three_data_hall](https://apple.github.io/foundationdb/configuration.html#single-datacenter-modes) or [three_datacenter](https://apple.github.io/foundationdb/configuration.html#datacenter-aware-mode) that fits well in these enviornments without the overhead of the HA solution.
+FoundationDB offers the redundancy mode [three_data_hall](https://apple.github.io/foundationdb/configuration.html#single-datacenter-modes) or [three_datacenter](https://apple.github.io/foundationdb/configuration.html#datacenter-aware-mode) that fits well in these enviornments without the overhead of the HA solution.
 The current requirement for `three_data_hall` and `three_datacenter` is to have 3 AZs and at least two different failure zones per `data_hall`/`datacenter`.

 ## General Design Goals